scholarworks/sipity/README.md

 ### Conversions

 Taking a que from Avdi Grimm's "Confident Ruby", Conversions are responsible for coercing the input to another format.
+The Conversions modules are designed to be either:

+* callable via module functions
+* includable and thus exposing the underlying conversion

 Find out more about [Sipity's Conversions](https://github.com/ndlib/sipity/blob/master/app/conversions/sipity/conversions.rb)